from our feeling

 People who had been thinking out of the natural in a past life, can have difficulty remaining with one train of thought.

-With a game of chess, they can build again on a calm train of thought.
+With a game of draughts, they can build again on a calm train of thought.

 Empty thinking and finishing tasks